trackme518/co2__mh-z19_sensor_esp32/README.md

 **Build**

 You can find archived version of [libraries](libraries/) in this repository.
-The project uses ESP32 board definitions by Espressif in version 3.3.7.
+The project uses board definitions for [ESP32 by Espressif](https://github.com/espressif/arduino-esp32/releases/tag/3.3.7) in version 3.3.7.
 Links to original libraries:

 * https://github.com/ESP32Async/AsyncTCP
 * https://github.com/ESP32Async/ESPAsyncWebServer